Physics-informed neural networks: Data-driven discovery of partial differential equations

+Extensions and applications

-Physics-informed neural networks for piece-wise function approximation
+For piece-wise function approximation

-PINN is unable to approximate PDEs that have strong non-linearity or sharp gradients that commonly occur in practical fluid flow problems.
-Piece-wise approximation has been an old practice in the field of numerical approximation.
-With the capability of approximating strong non-linearity extremely light weight PINNs are used to solve PDEs in much larger discrete subdomains that increases accuracy substantially and decreases computational load as well.
-DPINN (Distributed physics-informed neural networks) and DPIELM (Distributed physics-informed extreme learning machines) are generalizable space-time domain discretization for better approximation.
+PINNs are unable to approximate PDEs that have strong non-linearity or sharp gradients (such as those that commonly occur in practical fluid flow problems).
+Piecewise approximation has been an old practice in the field of numerical approximation.
+With the capability of approximating strong non-linearity, extremely light-weight PINNs are used to solve PDEs in much larger discrete subdomains that increases accuracy substantially and decreases computational load as well.
+DPINNs (Distributed Physics-Informed Neural Networks) and DPIELMs (Distributed Physics-Informed Extreme Learning Machines) use generalizable space-time domain discretization for better approximation.
 DPIELM is an extremely fast and lightweight approximator with competitive accuracy.
 Domain scaling on the top has a special effect.
 Another school of thought is discretization for parallel computation to leverage usage of available computational resources.

-XPINNs is a generalized space-time domain decomposition approach for the physics-informed neural networks (PINNs) to solve nonlinear partial differential equations on arbitrary complex-geometry domains.
-The XPINNs further pushes the boundaries of both PINNs as well as Conservative PINNs (cPINNs), which is a spatial domain decomposition approach in the PINN framework tailored to conservation laws.
-Compared to PINN, the XPINN method has large representation and parallelization capacity due to the inherent property of deployment of multiple neural networks in the smaller subdomains.
-Unlike cPINN, XPINN can be extended to any type of PDEs.
-Moreover, the domain can be decomposed in any arbitrary way (in space and time), which is not possible in cPINN.
-Thus, XPINN offers both space and time parallelization, thereby reducing the training cost more effectively.
-The XPINN is particularly effective for the large-scale problems (involving large data set) as well as for the high-dimensional problems where single network based PINN is not adequate.
-The rigorous bounds on the errors resulting from the approximation of the nonlinear PDEs (incompressible Navier–Stokes equations) with PINNs and XPINNs are proved.
+XPINNs are a generalized space-time domain decomposition approach for the physics-informed neural networks (PINNs) to solve nonlinear partial differential equations on arbitrary complex-geometry domains.
+The XPINNs further push the boundaries of both PINNs and conservative PINNs (cPINNs), which are a spatial domain decomposition approach in the PINN framework tailored to conservation laws.
+Compared to PINNs, XPINNs have large representation and parallelization capacity due to the inherent property of deployment of multiple neural networks in the smaller subdomains.
+Unlike cPINNs, XPINNs can be extended to any type of PDEs.
+Moreover, the domain can be decomposed in any arbitrary way (in space and time), which is not possible with cPINNs.
+Thus, XPINNs offer both space and time parallelization, thereby reducing the training cost more effectively.
+The XPINN is particularly effective for the large-scale problems (involving large data sets) as well as for the high-dimensional problems where single network-based PINNs are not adequate.
+The rigorous bounds on the errors resulting from the approximation of the nonlinear PDEs (incompressible Navier–Stokes equations) with PINNs and XPINNs have been proven.
 However, DPINN debunks the use of residual (flux) matching at the domain interfaces as they hardly seem to improve the optimization.